tt-isv-org/scc/tutorial/index.md

 * Using the `anyuid` SCC, a pod can run as root with minimal constraints.
 * A root user can write to a file and change the ownership of files.

+> TODO: This example needs to explain the use of out-of-the-box CSSs and the selection process.

 ### What is wrong with this?

 Before going further, we should note that this was an example of **what not to do!**  This tutorial is about security and this example shows a lack of security.
 If your results were different, that's good!
 Perhaps your cluster, project, and user are more secure than the example as shown.